-Abundant with natural beauty, Himachal Pradesh is one of the Northern most states of India.
-The region holds great significance historically, culturally and religiously as civilization here dates back to the Indus Valley Civilization and it was patronized fervently by the British Raj.
+Abundant with natural beauty, Himachal Pradesh is one of the Northernmost states of India.
+The region holds great significance historically, culturally, and religiously as a civilization here dates back to the Indus Valley Civilization and it was patronized fervently by the British Raj.
 Many Hindu legends are said to have been set in regions in this state.
 Today, a huge part of Himachal Pradesh’s income comes from tourism, just because it has so much to offer.
-Some of the must visit places here are:
+Some of the must-visit places here are:

 Established by the British Empire in 1854, Dalhousie is a hill station built on and around 5 hills.
 It is located on the western edge of Dhauladhar mountain range of the Hilmalayas and is surrounded by snow capped peaks.
 Dalhousie is the gateway to the ancient state of Chamba which is a repository of ancient Hindu culture, art, temples and handicrafts.
 In a unique mix, architecture in Dalhousie draws a lot from Scottish and Victorian influences as is evident in the bungalows and churches that dot the town.
 The blend of cultures set in the picturesque background of the Himalayas make Dalhousie & Chamba a great vacation destination.
 The best time to visit this paradise is during the summer months between May and September.